raspberrypilearning/burping-jelly-baby/worksheet.md

     **Warning:** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!

-7. Make sure your Raspberry Pi has an internet connection, and speakers or headphones so that you can hear your jelly baby screaming.
+7. Make sure your Raspberry Pi has speakers or headphones so that you can hear your jelly baby burping.
 If you are using headphones or a speaker on the Raspberry Pi, you will need to type the following command to redirect sound to the headphone socket in the **Terminal** which can be opened by clicking on **Menu** and then **Accessories**:

     `amixer cset numid=3 1`

 ## Step 2: Downloading and playing screams!

 So far you have created your input device and have your Raspberry Pi set up and running.
-You now need to download a scream sound file and install some software to be able to play it.
-This task can be achieved from the command line.
+You now need to find a burping sound file and move it into a new folder.
+This can all be achieved in a **Terminal** window:

-1. After logging into your Raspberry Pi you will see the following text:
+1. Create a new folder called `jellybaby` with the following command:

+    ```bash
+    mkdir jellybaby
     ```

-    pi@raspberry ~ $
+1. Enter the folder with `cd jellybaby`

+    We're going to need a burping sample sound file for this project so we'll use one from Sonic Pi.

+1. Make a copy of Sonic Pi's sound samples folder with the following command:

+    ```bash
+    cp /opt/sonic-pi/etc/samples/misc_burp.wav burp.wav
     ```
-    The Raspberry Pi is waiting for you to type in a command to do something.
-This is referred to as the command line.

-2. Download an mp3 sound effect to play when the jelly baby is pressed.
-Enter the following command; it should be typed on one line with the same uppercase and lowercase characters:

-    ```
-    wget http://goo.gl/MOXGX3 -O la.mp3 --no-check-certificate
-    ```
+    This will copy the misc_burp sound file from the sonic-pi folder into the jellybaby folder and rename it to burp.wav.

 3. Now test that you can play the sound file using `omxplayer` by typing:

     ```
-    omxplayer la.mp3
+    omxplayer burp.wav
     ```

     `omxplayer` will play the downloaded sound file and you should hear it from the speakers or headphones connected to your Pi.